yonkahlon/Zenject/Documentation/SubContainers.md

         subContainer.BindAllInterfaces<HelloHandler>().To<HelloHandler>().AsSingle();
     }
 }

 ```

 Now if we run it, we should see the Hello message, then if we stop playing we should see the Goodbye message.

 The reason this works is because we are now binding IInitializable, IDisposable, and ITickable on the root container to the Greeter class given by `Container.BindAllInterfacesAndSelf<Greeter>().To<Greeter>()`.
 Greeter now inherits from Kernel, which inherits from all these interfaces and also handles forwarding these calls to the IInitializable's / ITickable's / IDisposable's in our sub container.
+Note that we use AsSingle() here, which is important otherwise it will create a new sub-container for every interface which is not what we want.

 ## <a id="using-game-object-contexts"></a>Creating Sub-Containers on GameObject's by using Game Object Context